PabloDeWulf/pablodewulf.github.io/_projects/4_project.md

 ---

 On the 7th of August 2023, I went on a roadtrip with Gabriel, a good friend of mine.
 We planned a 17 day trip through Cologne, Berlin, Dresden, Prague, Vienna, Salzburg and Munich.
-We stayed in hostels and took the train too each destination.
+We stayed in hostels and took the train to each destination.
 I had this old camcorder and decided to film our adventure...

 <div class="row">
     <div class="container" id="yt-frame">